maus-me/woopEssentials/README.md

   All system messages like Startup/Shutdown/Restart warnings and Player join/leave will be in italics.

+  The ingame "General" and "Info log" channels will be redirected to discord.
+Why the Info log? because it uses the same channel identifier.

   ### Currently supported Slashcommands

   - /players - Get a list of online players